 Rebuilding means different things to different people, depending on their:

-- Expectations: If you previously had excellent credit, it will take longer to get back there than it will to return to fair credit.
-So where you see your credit when fully rebuilt obviously affects how long the process will take.
+- Expectations: If you’re aiming to return to excellent credit, for example, it will take longer to get back there than it will to reach fair credit.
+In other words, what you consider to be a fully rebuilt credit score will affect the timeline.

 - Credit History: Even relatively minor mistakes can push someone with limited credit into the “bad credit” category.
 But it would be just as easy to reverse course in that case.
 On the other hand, the kinds of serious mistakes that require rebuilding a long and responsible credit record take far longer to recover from.